ag533/ButterNut/react-phone-verfiy-ui/README.md

 ## Work not done due to time constraint

-1. Formating the number with spacing.
+1. Formating the number with spacing - This can be done by simply using regex expression to match and call a function to add spacing whenever a number is added in the input field.